kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### PDF to SVG with the `text-only` image

 We have already converted from PDF to SVG using `pdftocairo` [previously][Generating an SVG from a PDF].
-We repeat below the identical command used previously to generate the SVG image:
+We repeat below the identical command used before to generate the SVG image:

 ```bash
 pdftocairo -svg text-only.pdf text-only-pdftocairo.svg